8 Legal Clinics That Offer Free Legal Advice in Singapore

 To make an appointment, you can call 6536 0650 or email the Pro Bono Services Office at firstname.lastname@example.org.
 You should also bring all relevant documents to the session to help the lawyer to best understand and advise on your situation.

 Visit the Law Society Pro Bono Services Offices website for more information on the Community Legal Clinics.

 2. Open to applicants of all nationalities: Legal Clinic by the Singapore Management University Pro Bono Centre

 Conveniently located in town, the Singapore Management University (SMU) Pro Bono Centre welcomes applicants of all nationalities (including foreigners) to its legal clinic.

 To be eligible for a consultation with the clinic’s volunteer lawyers, you must be from a “low-income or disadvantaged group”.

 Your matter must also be a personal matter (i.e. not a business, corporate or investment matter).

-As the legal clinic is held every Friday evening (except for the months of April and November).
+The legal clinic is held every Friday evening (except for the months of April and November).
 Accordingly, the SMU Pro Bono Centre legal clinic is also an option for people who require urgent, last-minute legal advice before attending court hearings the following Monday.